 No work will be accepted after the deadline.

-FOLLOWING THE EXHIBIT CLOSE, WORK LEFT OVER 60 DAYS BECOMES THE PROPERTY OF THE TOE RIVER ARTS
+FOLLOWING THE EXHIBIT CLOSEING, WORK LEFT OVER 60 DAYS BECOMES THE PROPERTY OF TOE RIVER ARTS

 Toe River Arts reserves the right to refuse or limit work too large, not ready for hanging, or for other reasons determined to not be in the best interest of Toe River Arts.